 The action concerned intellectual property generated in connection with services provided by Symbion with respect to early phase FDA clinical trials of Cytolin, including research data and a patent application filed in 2002.
-The complaint alleged that Symbion performed early phase FDA trials (designated in the an oral agreement, and that Amerimmune failed to pay Symbion for its services, and otherwise breached its obligations under the agreement.
+The complaint alleged that Symbion performed early phase FDA trials (designated in the

+Complaint as "Phase Ia" and "Phase Ib/II", on behalf of Amerimmune pursuant to an oral agreement, and that Amerimmune failed to pay Symbion for its services, and otherwise breached its obligations under the agreement.

 The complaint asserted causes of action for breach of oral contract, account stated, work and labor done, fraud, and declaratory and injunctive relief.
 The relief sought included a declaration that Symbion is the owner of the intellectual property resulting from the services provided by Symbion.
 The intellectual property generated in the early phase FDA clinical trials is necessary to obtain approval for, and to conduct, further FDA clinical tests of Cytolin.
 Because a satisfactory result was obtained in this action, we have negotiated an agreement with Symbion that will allow the use in subsequent phases of clinical test of Cytolin of the research data generated in the early phases.
 CytoDyn will purchase this data from Symbion in order to apply for FDA registration of Cytolin.